|

 “‘…but some are known to have red or white coats.
 Their eyes often appear black, white, or red as well.
 Additionally, they can vary in size, ranging from large dogs to draft horses.’”

-I dug in deeper, skipping over the human hellhounds.
-From a brief scan of the text, they sounded badass—but they weren’t her.
+From a brief scan of the text, human hellhounds seemed badass—but they weren’t her, so I skipped ahead.

 “The hybrid—this is you, girl.”

-My excitement was met with a dull, I-could-care-less expression from Shellie, but I read it to her.
+My excitement was met with a dull I-couldn’t-care-less expression from Shellie, but I read on:

-“’The hybrid hellhounds command the shape-shifting ability to switch between their dog or human avatar at will.
-In dog form, all of the hellhound’s characteristics are accessible.
-However, as humans, they cannot use their supernatural skills without risking burnout, like the human hellhounds.
-Nevertheless, their lower form retains enhanced senses, physical strength, and dexterity far beyond those of humans.”
+“‘Hybrid hellhounds command the shape-shifting ability to switch between their hellhound and human avatar at will.
+In hellhound form, they unleash their full potential.
+However, as humans, they cannot use their supernatural skills at peak levels without risking burnout and death.
+Nevertheless, their lower form retains enhanced senses, physical strength, and dexterity far beyond those of humans.’”

 I can attest to that.

-“‘All hellhounds are beautiful, wondrous, ferocious beasts serving as guards, hunters, or reapers.
-For the most powerful among them, their mere presence can instantly destroy humans, supernatural beings, and spiritual entities.
-In accordance with their intellect, cleverness, and abilities to cast shadows and pierce physical and ethereal substances, they are ranked as one of the most terrifying and powerful archetypes in existence.
+“‘All hellhounds are wondrous, ferocious beasts serving as guards, hunters, or reapers.
+In accordance with their intellect, cleverness, and abilities, they are ranked as one of the most terrifying and powerful archetypes in existence.
 Depending on the user’s will, hellhounds are capable of unlimited powers.’”

 I quit reading and looked down.
 Shellie was nudging her head against my leg.

-In my euphoria of reading, I’d stopped petting her.
+In the haze of reading, I’d stopped petting her.

-To my surprise, she must’ve been pleased with the attention.
-So I began again, mindful not to stop as I read on.
+To my surprise, she must’ve liked the attention.
+So I began petting again, mindful not to stop as I continued reading:

 “‘Unfortunately, hellhounds’ most significant weakness or strength resides in their user’s abilities.
 Once summoned, hellhounds enter into an ethereal contract with their users.
 In exchange for the hellhounds’ obedience, loyalty, and protection, the users must sustain the hellhounds’ existence, acting as a siphon that empowers and feeds.’”